 - 2 tbsp chopped cilantro

-- Combine blackened seasoning spices and coat mahi mahi in the mixture after brushing with olive oil.
+- Combine the blackened seasoning spices and coat the mahi mahi in the mixture after brushing with olive oil.

-- Cook mahi mahi in a hot skillet for 3–4 minutes per side until blackened and flaky.
+- Cook the mahi mahi in a hot skillet for 3 to 4 minutes per side until blackened and flaky, then flake into chunks.

-- Mix together pineapple salsa ingredients in a bowl and set aside.
+- Mix together the pineapple salsa ingredients in a bowl and season to taste.

-- Warm tortillas, then assemble tacos with fish, salsa, and desired toppings.
+- Warm the tortillas, then assemble tacos with fish, salsa, and desired toppings.